juj/KEEN70HZ/README.md

   at 70 Hz instead of the original frame-skipping 35 Hz.
 Note that when this option is enabled, some of the original game logic is impacted, as the game logic does not expect to run at 70 Hz.
-  (Keen sometimes misses grabbing ledges, and can get stuck on bouncing red balls in the 1st level)
+  (Keen sometimes misses grabbing ledges, and can get stuck on bouncing red balls in the 1st level) Note that to run `Full Frame Rate` anywhere near smoothly in DOSBox-X, a ≥70 Hz display is needed.
+  Since 70 Hz displays do not exist on the modern PC market, best results come with a display that has as high refresh rate as possible, so that microstuttering is minimized.
+ASUS PG259QN or similar gaming display with overly fast 360 Hz refresh rate will yield ideal results.
 - Adds a new Option menu setting, `"1 Pixel Panning"` which, if enabled, updates the game hardware scrolling to occur at 1 pixel granularity, instead of the old 2 pixel granularity.
 This improves the smoothness of horizontal panning backgrounds.